Infrastructure Decentralized routing, discovery & storage

 Future Applications

-Any decentralized application can build on Nodus — forming a post-quantum capable decentralized communication stack.
+DNAC digital cash and any future decentralized application can build on Nodus — forming a post-quantum capable infrastructure stack.

 Get DNA Connect